 How does a child usually come in contact with bacteria, viruses, or parasites that cause diarrhea?

-By ingesting contaminated food or water
+By eating or drinking contaminated food or water

 Why is infection with these organisms a concern?

 Viruses, bacteria, and parasites that get inside the digestive tract usually cause diarrhea.
 Large amounts of water are lost with the diarrhea, causing dehydration in children.
 Children become dehydrated much quicker than adults.
 This can cause serious problems if fluids are not replaced.
 Infections caused by parasites and a few types of infections caused by bacteria may also need treatment with medicines.

 Also, children with a severely weakened immune system are at risk for more serious disease.
 Symptoms may be more severe and could lead to serious illness.
 People with weakened immune systems include those who: